slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9716-A/packetizer_raw_output.md

 Revise the hybrid MPLS+IP examples to either fully conform to MPLS-only Reply Mode 5 semantics or clearly define the conditions under which IP forwarding is permitted.

+**Severity:** Medium
+  *Basis:* If implemented as shown, echo replies may be misrouted or dropped because the IP header conditions required for MPLS forwarding would be violated.

+**Confidence:** Medium

 ---

 ## Report 6: 9716-A-6